adrianredgers/cmake-googletest-pybind11-example/README.md

-Example project to import a googletested C++ function into Python using pybind11 :- -
+Example CLion project to import a googletested C++ function into Python using pybind11 :- -
 - **Python**
 - **Project targets**